-A. Ambulances - All ambulances used under this Agreement shall be type I, II, or III, shall be in good condition, and shall meet or exceed the current Federal KKK standards at the time of the vehicle's original manufacture, except where such standards conflict with State of Montana standards, in which case the State standards shall prevail.
+A. Ambulances - All ambulances used under this Agreement shall be type I, II, or III, shall be in good condition, and shall meet or exceed the Federal KKK-A-182FF or then current standards at the time of the vehicle's original manufacture, except where such standards conflict with State of Montana standards, in which case the State standards shall prevail.
 All such ambulances shall also meet or exceed the equipment standards of the State of Montana.
-The Contractor shall assume all costs ambulance and equipment maintenance.
+The Contractor shall assume all costs of and be responsible for all ambulance and equipment maintenance.